Showing available accommodation2 guests USD

-The Byzantino shows up the town’s standard concrete monoliths.
-This graceful and restored neoclassical building features good rooms with fancy bedsteads, wooden floors and period furniture.
+The Byzantino is a change from Patra's concrete monoliths.
+This graceful and restored neoclassical building features reasonable rooms with fancy bedsteads, wooden floors and period furniture.

 This luxurious choice is close to Nafplio's café action and has contemporary and tasteful décor, a touch of snob value, and comfort and service to match.
 Rates are higher for superior luxury and executive rooms...

 Intimate and comfortable, with dark, heavy and stylish furnishings.
 Generous traditional breakfast.

 These unpretentious, slightly faded lodgings in a fine neoclassical mansion feature antique rugs, timber floorboards and period furniture.